nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list persons
-2. StaffSync shows a list of persons
+2. System shows a list of persons
 3. User requests to delete a specific person in the list of the correct shown type
-4. StaffSync deletes the person
+4. System deletes the person

    Use case ends.